 I know, we have many types of seaweed in Japan.
 You are most likely familiar with nori seaweed for sushi and maybe wakame seaweed in miso soup.
 Today we’re using hijiki seaweed, which is the main ingredient that gives the fried rice its unique character, texture, and flavor.

 Hijiki seaweed is a brown variety of seaweed that resembles dried black tea leaves.
-It may not be as recognizable as nori, but the seaweed is one of the favorite sea vegetables used in Japanese cooking.
-You can find Hijiki seaweed being sold in dried form in a bag in Japanese/Asian grocery stores or Amazon.
+It may not be as recognizable as nori, but seaweed is one of the favorite sea vegetables used in Japanese cooking.
+You can find Hijiki seaweed being sold in dried form in a bag in Japanese/Asian grocery stores or on Amazon.
 To replicate the exact flavor of this fried rice recipe, you do need to get hijiki seaweeds.

-Have a read of this article to learn more about different types of seaweeds used in Japanese cuisine and their health benefits.
+Have read of this article to learn more about different types of seaweeds used in Japanese cuisine and their health benefits.

 3. Edamame (Soybeans)

-These days you can find edamame in pods or without pods in the freezer section of America or Asian grocery stores.
+These days you can find edamame in pods or without pods in the freezer section of American or Asian grocery stores.
 Trader Joe’s carries ready-to-use or frozen edamame too.
-Defrost them prior to cook, but to keep the nice green color, don’t add the edamame to the sauce too early otherwise they will end up darker green.
+Defrost them prior to cooking, but to keep the nice green color, don’t add the edamame to the sauce too early otherwise they will end up darker green.
 If you’re not a fan of the soybeans, you can skip them.

 4. Aburaage (Deep-Fried Tofu Pouch)